-Before attempting to remove the impeller (1) position a clean container (2 gallons [8 liters] minimum capacity) under the seal cavity drain plug (19).
+Before attempting to remove the impeller (1) position a clean container (2 gallons [8 liters] minimum capacity) under the seal cavity drain plug (17).
 Remove the plug and drain the oil from the seal cavity into the container.
-Clean and reinstall the drain plug.
+For shorter drain time, remove the air vent (9).
+Clean and reinstall the drain plug and air vent.
 Inspect the oil for water, dirt or a cloudy condition which could indicate seal failure.